oracle/truffleruby/README.md

 * Add fast and low-overhead interoperability with languages like JavaScript, Python and R
 * All while maintaining very high compatibility with the standard implementation of Ruby

+## TruffleRuby Configurations

+It's important to understand the different configurations of TruffleRuby, as each has different capabilities and performance characteristics.
+You should pick the execution mode that is appropriate for your application.

+When distributed as part of GraalVM, TruffleRuby by default runs in the *native* configuration.
+In this configuration, TruffleRuby is ahead-of-time compiled to a standalone native machine code executable binary.
+This means that you don't need a JVM installed on your system to use it.
+The advantage of the native configuration is that it starts about as fast as MRI, it may use less memory, and it becomes fast in less time.
+The disadvantage of the native configuration is that you can't use Java tools like VisualVM, you can't use Java interopability, and *peak performance may be lower than other configurations*.
+The native configuration is used by default, but you can also request it using `--native`.

+TruffleRuby can also be used in the *JVM* configuration, where it runs as a normal Java application on the JVM, as any other Java application would.
+The advantage of the JVM configuration is that you can use Java interopability, and *peak performance may be higher than other configurations*.
+The disadvantage of the JVM configuration is that it takes much longer to start and to get fast, and may use more memory.
+The JVM configuration is requested using `--jvm`.

+If you are running a short-running program you probably want the default, native, configuration.
+If you are running a long-running program and want the highest possible performance you probably want the JVM configuration, by using `--jvm`.

+You won't encounter it when using TruffleRuby from the GraalVM, but there is also another configuration which is TruffleRuby running on the JVM but with the Graal compiler not available.
+This configuration will have much lower performance.

 ## Documentation

 Extensive documentation is available in [`doc`](doc).